 I’m all about simple activities that require nothing in the way of preparation or materials and can fill a few minutes at the end of class.
 Me Too! is one of those activities but it’s not just a time-filler—it can be used to review key grammar and vocabulary and it also focuses on listening and speaking skills.

 Let’s get into all the details about Me Too! including how to do it, teaching tips and more.
-Keep on reading for all the information you need to use this no-prep activity in your English classes today.
+Keep on reading for all the information you need to use this no-prep game to play in class today.

 Me Too!
 ESL Activity for Listening and Speaking